barttermorshuizen/awesomeposter/docs/orchestrator-hitl-runbook.md

 Authorization: Bearer <API_KEY>
 ```
 Response includes `runId`, `threadId`, `pendingRequestId`, and execution context.
 Use this to confirm the target run before taking action.
+- Each pending request exposes `operatorPrompt`, `pendingNodeId`, and a serialized `contractSummary` (facets + capability contract).
+Surface these to operators so they can review the orchestrator-provided guidance and the exact node expectations before resuming or cancelling the run.

 ## Resume a paused run
 ```http